jmclaren7/uptime-kuma-push/README.md

 ```

 ### Loop
 The "loop" setting, if true, will restart the tests forever and use loop_delay (seconds) between each run.
 If you use this option, you should only configure your scheduled task to run once on startup.
-Alternatively you can set loop to false and create a scheduled task that repeats once per minute fover.
+Alternatively you can set loop to false and create a scheduled task that repeats once per minute forever.

 ### Push_If_Down
 The setting "push_if_down", if true, will send a notification to Uptime Kuma when a test fails, this is the default and doesn't need to be changed normally.
 If you set this to false, Uptime Kuma will not get a notification but the heartbeat/retries settings on Uptime Kuma will still determine an issue exists.